-The DFL supports logging of various categories of traffic and of configuration changes.
+The DFL-1000 supports logging of various categories of traffic and of configuration changes.
 You can configure logging to:

-- Report traffic that connects to the firewall interfaces - · Report network services used - Report traffic permitted by firewall policies - Report traffic that was denied by firewall policies - Report configuration changes
+- Report traffic that connects to the firewall interfaces - Report network services used

+- Report traffic permitted by firewall policies - Report traffic that was denied by firewall policies - Report events such as configuration changes and other management events, IPSec tunnel negotiation, virus detection, attacks, and web page blocking

-Logs can be sent to a remote syslog server or to a WebTrends server.
+Logs can be sent to a remote syslog server or to a WebTrends server using the WebTrends enhanced log format.
+The DFL-1000 can also save logs to an optional internal hard drive.